Plymouth residents have long awaited a brewery, and as of Nov. 18, that wait is finally over with the official opening of Luce Line Brewing Company.

 The brewery is open 3-10 p.m.
 Tuesday through Thursday, noon to 10 p.m.
 Friday and Saturday, and noon to close on Sunday.

-For more information on the brewery and how to join the founding club, visit lucelinebrewing.com and find them on social media.
+For more information on the brewery and pick-up options, visit lucelinebrewing.com and find them on social media.

 Trailhead Cycling plans to open in January